Point Lynas Lighthouse: The lantern

 The unusual arrangement of having the lantern at ground level with the look-out and telegraph room above is similar to the Great Orme Lighthouse, also built by the Mersey Docks and Harbour Board.
 The telegraph station was established in 1879, and two new cottages were erected to accommodate extra staff.
 Point Lynas has now been taken over by Trinity House.

 A Chance Brothers occulting optic was fitted in the light room in 1878.
 This is 1.4 m in diameter and displays a light through 206 degrees.
 The fixed part of the optic consists of three sections, the central unit on the focal plane has a 0.25 m deep curved lens with bands of six prisms above and below it.
 The bottom unit is made up of six bands of reflective prisms, while the inclined top unit contains sixteen.

 The lamp has an intensity of 89,900 candela and is white, occulting every 10 seconds.
 It has a range of 18 nmi.

 Electrification and automation

 In 1952 the station was electrified and the mechanical elements of the original light-shutter were removed.
 In 1948 an automatic acetylene fog-gun was installed, but was removed in 1973, when the light was transferred to Trinity House, who fitted electrical emitters.
-The light was automated in 1989 and is now controlled from Holyhead.
+The light was automated in 1989 and is now controlled from the Trinity House Planning Centre in Harwich, Essex.
 As a result, the lighthouse keepers' cottages reverted to Mersey Docks and Harbour Company, who subsequently sold it to be a private family home, with the lighthouse keepers' cottages turned into holiday lets.